The brief bio:

 I applied to volunteer at both stations.
 Since I lived downtown and went to the U of W, CKUW seemed like the logical choice, but UMFM called me first.
 I’ve been there ever since about 2001.

-I host two shows, Tell the Band to Go Home, Sundays 2-4 pm and Steel Belted Radio, Thursdays 6:30 – 8 pm.
+I have hosted two shows, Tell the Band to Go Home, Sundays 2-4 pm and Steel Belted Radio, Thursdays 6:30 – 8 pm.
+Tell the Band to Go Home is still on the air and the other show ended after 14 years in 2017.
 I’ve had so many amazing experiences because of those shows and met so many amazing people, and I still love going in and going on the radio every chance I can get.

-In 2006 I started working at Hedges, moved to École Golden Gate in 2008, and finally made my way to St. James Collegiate in 2013.
-I’m proud to be a Jimmie and excited to share my experiences, knowledge, and passion for music and technology with new students.
+In 2006 I started working at Hedges, moved to École Golden Gate in 2008, made my way to St. James Collegiate in 2013, George Waters in 2018, and lastly Westwood in 2022.
+I’m extremely proud to be a Westwood Warrior and excited to share my experiences, knowledge, and passion for music and technology with new students.

-I would love to get students involved in movie/video making (at Golden Gate I directed a student-led “horror” movie 3 years in a row) and producing content for radio; I ran a student radio station at Golden Gate and would love to get one up and running at St. James.
+I would love to get students involved in movie/video making (at Golden Gate and George Waters, I directed student-led movies) and producing content for radio; I ran a student radio station at Golden Gate and Jimmie Jam Radio at St. James Collegiate.